SPantoja-Proj/MacMini-Homelab-Tripleboot/README.md

-homelab-macmini-2014-monterey-win10-linux-storage

-Welcome to my Homelan Mac Mini Late 2014 project!
+Welcome to my Homelab Mac Mini Late 2014 Multi OS project!

 This repository is a simple tutorial to help you and document my Homelab build and help anyone how wants to build something similar.